Find out about Authorised Economic Operator (AEO) status, including the benefits and how to apply.

 HMRC will check your record of compliance with customs and tax requirements for your business over the last 3 years, or will use the latest available information if you’ve been established for less than that time.

-They will also look at whether serious or repeated infringements of customs rules have been committed by:
+We will also look at whether serious or repeated infringements of customs rules have been committed by:

 - your business